ArdaKaymaz/Cite_Me_If_You_Can/README.md

    Outcome:
    This scheduled system ensures systematic daily ingestion of genuinely new content while preventing redundant processing of near-duplicate journal articles.

+2. Chunking Strategy for Scientific Articles
+   Chunking is a critical and sensitive step in ensuring that user prompts retrieve relevant content, return accurate information, and ultimately meet the user’s expectations.
+To perform effective chunking, it is essential to understand the structure and nature of the source material and apply a strategy tailored to it.

+   Scientific articles typically follow a standardized structure consisting of sections such as Abstract, Introduction, Materials and Methods, Results, Discussion, and Conclusion.
+Each of these sections carries its own semantic, conceptual, and contextual integrity.
+Therefore, the chunking process should treat each section as a separate unit when parsing the content.

+   Within these sections, paragraphs represent the smallest coherent units of meaning and logical flow.
+In scientific writing, paragraphs are carefully constructed to convey a single idea or finding, making them ideal candidates for chunk boundaries.

+   As such, the proposed chunking strategy is to:

+      1. First, segment the article by its main sections (e.g., Introduction, Results).

+      2. Then, split each section into individual paragraphs, treating each paragraph as a distinct chunk.

+   This approach preserves both the structural and semantic coherence of the content, enabling better embedding representation, improved retrieval accuracy, and more contextually grounded responses from the generative AI system.